Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

-When you’re in your hometown, either in Paris, London or New York, you always have your little habits.
+When you’re in your hometown, either in Paris, London or New York City, you always have your little habits.
 Commute, work, sleep.
 Tuesday it’s yoga class.
 Thursday, working out.
 Saturday let’s go jogging, to get rid of the alcohol I had the night before.
-Sunday a crossfit session to stay in shape.
+Sunday a crossfit session to stay fit.
 In fact, we’re so used to our daily/weekly routine that we don’t even think about it.
 Everything is automatic, yeah that’s it, we’re on autopilot.

 But what happens when we decide to start long term traveling?
 Go from one city to another, travel in different countries?
 Spend hours in a bus/train/flight?
 Having a new roof over your head every week?
 All this is disrupted once you hit the road, there’s no more point of reference, and it’s really hard to stick to a daily routine.
 We meet new people every day, we taste local food everywhere we go, we go out, we drink… And there’s so many things to think about (itinerary, where to sleep, what to see…)!
-Stay in shape?
+Staying fit?
 Not a priority at all.
 Actually it’s complicated to stay fit.
-However it’s possible to stay in shape.
+However it’s possible to stay fit while traveling.
 With the right state of mind and with good habits, it’s possible to burn calories, and not even realize it!
 Let’s talk about it now!

 This is something that is within everybody’s reach.
 For the lazybones who don’t like to go jogging, who don’t like physical efforts, who don’t like doing sports in general, this is something very simple, and impressively effective, walking!
 In general, when you start traveling, you walk a lot more than in your hometown.
 We discover a new city, there are areas to explore, a museum to visit, a monument to see, a park not too far to chill…

 The famous free walking tours (a walk where a local shows you the city where you are, his/her city!).
 They’re a good start, because they usually last several hours!
 You’re not only walking, you also learn about the city you’re visiting!
+And it’s free!
+A good way to save money when traveling!
 The best restaurant in town is one mile away and you plan to go there?
 Don’t take the bus (or the subway, or the taxi!), just walk!
 You’ll exert yourself, and you won’t even realize it!
 Moreover you’ll discover your new environment.
 Why travel if you don’t get to see where you are?

 Some fitness centers propose having a free discovery session.
 Just go.
 You know perfectly well that you’ll never go back (and the employee at the gym knows that as well…), but at least you’ll have all the equipment needed there, for free.
 Sometimes, it’s possible to pay just one session at the gym.
 It’s often the case in Southeast Asia, where you won’t pay more than two euros for a session.
 You get the point, you need to stay active, move your body!
 It’s better if you’re active while having fun, not realizing you’re burning calories!